alexdlaird/hookee/README.md

 ## Documentation

-For more advanced usage, including how `hookee` default configuration can be changed, extended through plugins, and more, see its official documentation is available at [http://hookee.readthedocs.io](http://hookee.readthedocs.io).
+For more advanced usage, including how `hookee`'s default configuration can be changed, extended through plugins, integrated with programmatically, and more, see its official documentation is available at [http://hookee.readthedocs.io](http://hookee.readthedocs.io).

 ## Contributing